Static and dynamic pages

 is a parameter that determines which article to display.

-Nordcraft prioritizes static pages over dynamic ones when multiple pages match the current URL.
+Nordcraft prioritizes static pages over dynamic pages when multiple pages match the current URL.

 Query parameters

-In addition to path parameters, you can define query parameters to pass additional information in the URL:
+In addition to path parameters, you can define query parameters to pass additional information in the URL, which can be useful for optional settings or filters:

 - Query parameters appear after a